JMuoc/JMuoc.github.io/README.md

 # Welcome to My GitHub Page!

-This is a basic website hosted on GitHub Pages.
+This is a basic website for academic purposes.